-Filter-based methods that try to constrain the factor ratio of scanned data have been presented for subsampling the data, including randomized sampling, uniform sampling, normal-space sampling, and covariance sampling [6].
-Randomized sampling selects points at random and uniform sampling draws equally distributed samples from the input point cloud.
-Normal space sampling, as proposed by Rusinkiewicz and Levoy, aims at constraining transnational sliding of input meshes, generated from the point cloud.
+Filter-based methods that try to constrain the factor ratio of scanned data, have been presented for subsampling the data, including randomized sampling, uniform sampling, normal-space sampling and covariance sampling [8,9].
+Randomized sampling selects points at random, uniform sampling draws samples equally distributed samples from the input point cloud.
+Normal space sampling, as proposed by Rusinkiewicz and Levoy, aims at constraining transnational sliding of input meshes, generated from the point cloud [8].
 Their algorithm tries to ensure that the normals of the selected points uniformly populate the sphere of directions.
-The computational expense of the normal and meshes algorithm depends mainly on the number of points.
-In a brute force implementation, the point pairing is $O(n^2)$.
+Covariance sampling as proposed by Levoy et al. [9] and extends the normal space approach.
+They identify whether a pair of meshes will be unstable in the iterative closest point (ICP) algorithms by estimating a covariance matrix from a sparse uniform sampling of the input [9].
+The computational expense of the iterative closest point algorithm depends mainly on the number of points.
+In a brute force implementation the point pairing is in $O(n^2)$.

-Recently, Yan et al. [7] presented an overview of the popularly used feature extraction and selection algorithms under a unified framework.
+Recently, Yan et al. [10] presented an overview of the popularly used the feature extraction and selection algorithms under a unified framework.
 Then dimensionality reduction method is improved for large-scale and streaming data classification tasks.
-It can be used to improve both the efficiency and the effectiveness of classifiers and is designed under the optimization criterion for feature extraction.
-However, Zanaty [8] presented an efficient method for reducing a dense data.
+It can be used to improve both the efficiency and the effectiveness of classifiers and is designed under the an optimization criterion for feature extraction.
+However, Zanaty [11] presented an efficient method for reducing a dense data.
 The algorithm starts by estimating the neighbourhood of the points, whereby the surface normal is obtained by fitting the best quadratic to the neighbourhood of the points.
-After that, the normals vectors are assigned to the points and an initial partitioning of data points into cells is obtained.
+After that the normals vectors are assigned to the points.
+Then, an initial partitioning of data points into cells is obtained.
 A procedure is used to reduce the data in each cell.
 Surprisingly, little work has been done to combine real data reduction and hold only the pre-processed data for further analysis.
-Such work is of crucial importance since it is extremely difficult to work with dense data in reverse engineering processes for obtaining a full CAD-model.
-In general, filter-based methods that partition the data into cell, which contain both edge and face points as in [2-8], can distort the representation of the original surface shape especially on boundaries.
+Such work is a crucial importance since it is extremely difficult to work with dense data in reverse engineering processes for obtaining a full CAD-model.

+In general, filter-based methods which partition the data into cell which contain both edge and face points as in [6-11] can distort the representation of the original surface shape especially on boundaries.
 If a cell contains both edge and face points, the filtered value will be mix of both point types and hence could misrepresent the true shape.

-To address the shortcomings of filter-based methods, This paper presents an alternative method that has improved shape preserving properties and incorporates constrained filtering to help reduce data distortion.
+To address the shortcomings of filter-based methods, an alternative method is presented that has improved shape preserving properties and incorporates constrained filtering to help reduce data distortion.
 The proposed method is based on a discrete Gaussian image of the scanned points which is obtained by estimating surface normals and projecting them into a Gaussian sphere.
 By using the discrete Gaussian image constructed from estimated normals at all points, shape is allowed to influence the data reduction process.
-The techniques in [2-8] work on 3D digitized data, i.e. the points have been processed according to x, y, and z positions while it is the first time that the Gaussian image is used for data reduction.
-Clearly, the proposed method is more complex than existing filter-based methods and as a consequence, will require more processing time.
+The techniques in [6-11] work on 3D digitized data, i.e. the points have been processed according to x, y, and z positions while it is the first time that the Gaussian image is used for data reduction.
+Clearly, the proposed method is more complex than existing filter-based methods and as a consequence will require more processing time.
 However, since normals are of use in follow on activities, this overhead may be deemed acceptable.
-The proposed method is very accurate with dense and non dense data and ideally suited as a preprocess for segmentation and surface fitting.
+Comparative results are also presented to prove that the proposed method is very accurate with dense and non dense data and ideally suited as a pre-process for segmentation and surface fitting.